shabeer-syed/ACEs/about.md

 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/overall%20logo%20flow.png "workflow")

 ## What are ACE indicators?
-We have developed indicators for identifying ACEs and at-risk families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 10-years post-birth.
-This repository lists all codes and measures retained from the final validation process and accompanied [systematic reviews](https://adc.bmj.com/content/archdischild/106/1/44.full.pdf).
+We have developed indicators for identifying ACEs and at-risk families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
+This page provides more information on definitions and brief methods used to develop the indicators.

 Each ACE indicator represents a variable of grouped codes or measures for a potential recorded ACE in mothers or children.
 Indicators are further grouped into six or seven overall ACE domains.
 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/domains%20overview.png "Domains")